 Reading tip: our write-up 19 Light Novels like Overlord will give you a ton of new reading material!

 Arifureta is based on the web novel with the same name is the archetype of a weak main character who becomes really strong.
 The anime is fairly entertaining and features a massive dungeon filled with strong, powerful monsters.

 Our main character is quite likeable, but the side characters feel a little one-dimensional in my opinion.
 The amount of fan service and clichés is also a bit off-putting and doesn’t add any value to what otherwise would be a very good dark fantasy anime.

 Our weak MC is Hajime Nagumo, who has been transported to a strange new world.
-He isn’t alone, the rest of his class has been transported with him.
-Unfortunately for him, the abilities he has in this world are considered to be very weak, definitely when compared with his classmates.
+He isn’t alone; the rest of his class has been transported with him.
+Unfortunately for him, the abilities he has in this world are considered very weak, especially when compared with his classmates.

 When he and his class go on a dungeon raid they betray him and one, a male classmate of his tries to finish him off by letting him fall to the bottom of the dungeon.
 There he fights for his survival, becoming much stronger in the process.

 4. Kumo Desu ga, Nani ka?

 Also called So I’m a Spider, So what, is about a teen girl that has been reincarnated into a fantasy world in a large and dangerous dungeon.
 The anime (and manga) feature a very cool level-up system where you not only get a higher level and abilities but also get a new combat class.